MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Introduction

-In this work, we bridge this gap by making the following contributions:\\ $\bullet$ We develop \textbf{\corpus{}} (\textbf{M}ultilingual \textbf{I}ndian \textbf{L}egal \textbf{Pa}rallel \textbf{C}orpus), the first parallel corpus of legal text in Indian languages.
+Since most legal text (e.g., laws of the land, manuals for legal education) is already available in English, the most practical way is to translate legal text from English to Indian languages.
+For this translation, one of the several existing Machine Translation (MT) systems can be used, including commercial systems such as the Google Translation system\footnote{\url{https://cloud.google.com/translate/docs/samples/translate-v3-translate-text}}, Microsoft Azure Translation API\footnote{\url{https://azure.microsoft.com/en-us/products/cognitive-services/translator}}, and so on.
+Also there has been a lot of academic research on developing MT systems to and between Indian languages~\citep{ramesh2021samanantar,siripragada-etal-2020-multilingual, kunchukuttan2020iwnparallel, https://doi.org/10.48550/arxiv.2001.09907}.
+However, to our knowledge, very few prior works have focused on Indian language translations \textit{in the legal domain} (see Section~\ref{sec:related} for a description of these works).
+Hence, with respect to translation in the legal domain, some important questions that need to be answered are -- (i)~{\it how good are the existing Machine Translation (MT) systems for translating legal text to Indian languages?} and (ii)~{\it how well do standard MT performance metrics agree with the opinion of Law practitioners regarding the quality of translated legal text?} Till date, there has not been any attempt to answer the questions stated above, and there does not exist any benchmark for evaluating the quality of the translation of legal text to Indian languages.
+In this work, we bridge this gap by making the following contributions:\\ $\bullet$ We develop \textbf{\corpus{}} (\textbf{M}ultilingual \textbf{I}ndian \textbf{L}egal \textbf{Pa}rallel \textbf{C}orpus), one of the first parallel corpus in Indian languages in the legal domain.
 The corpus consists of three high-quality datasets carefully compiled from reliable sources of legal information in India, containing parallel aligned text units in English and various Indian languages, including both Indo-Aryan languages (Hindi, Bengali, Marathi, Punjabi, Gujarati, \& Oriya) and Dravidian languages (Tamil, Telugu, \& Malayalam).\footnote{In this paper, we collectively refer to these languages as \textit{Indian languages}.} Note that many of these are low-resource languages. \corpus{} can be used for evaluating MT performance in translating legal text from English to various Indian languages, or from one Indian language to another.
-Additionally, \corpus{} can also be used for other NLP tasks such as cross-lingual question answering.\\ $\bullet$ We benchmark the performance of several MT systems over \corpus{}, including commercial systems, systems developed by the academic community, and the recently developed Large Language Models.
-We find the best performance for two commercial systems by Google and Microsoft Azure, and an academic translation system IndicTrans~\citep{ramesh2021samanantar}.\\ $\bullet$ We also carry out a comprehensive survey using Law students, to understand how satisfied they are with the outputs of current MT systems, and what errors are frequently committed by these systems.\\ $\bullet$ We also draw insights into the agreement of automatic translation evaluation metrics (such as BLEU, GLEU, and chrF++) with the opinion of Law students.
-We find mostly positive but low correlation of automatic metrics with the scores given by Law students for most Indian languages, though the correlation is high for English-to-Hindi translations.
+Different from existing parallel corpora in the Indian legal domain (see Section~\ref{sec:related}), \corpus{} is carefully curated from verified legal sources and ratified by Law experts, making it far more reliable for evaluating MT systems in the Indian legal domain.
+Moreover, \corpus{}'s versatility allows its use in other tasks such as cross-lingual question answering, further distinguishing it from other datasets.\\ $\bullet$ We benchmark the performance of several MT systems over \corpus{}, including commercial systems, systems developed by the academic community, and the recently developed Large Language Models.
+The best performance is found for two commercial systems by Google and Microsoft Azure, and an academic translation system IndicTrans~\citep{ramesh2021samanantar}.\\ $\bullet$ A comprehensive survey is also carried out using Law students to understand how satisfied they are with the outputs of current MT systems and what errors are frequently committed by these systems.\\ $\bullet$ We also draw insights into the agreement of automatic translation evaluation metrics (such as BLEU, GLEU, and chrF++) with the opinion of Law students.
+We find mostly positive but low correlation of automatic metrics with the scores given by Law students for most Indian languages, although high correlation is observed for English-to-Hindi translations.